rss logo

 Hardware Requirements

-As we saw above, it's possible to create a low-cost NAS by recycling old computer hardware.
+As shown earlier, it's possible to create a low-cost NAS by recycling old computer hardware.

 • Here is an example of hardware configutation: